Student life & Success

 -

-Focus fully during lesson time (no unrelated device use)
+Focus attentively during lesson time (no unrelated device use)

 Ask questions when concepts are unclear rather than remaining passive